 To make things worse for the Romans, the Jews found a national leader, Simon, the son of a man named Kosiba.
 Some of his letters survive, making clear that he was firmly in charge on the first day of the month iyar of the first year of the revolt (3 April 132); he was still able to write on the fourteenth marhesvan of the fourth year (6 November 135).
 The opening phrases of a Jewish letter from this period deserves to be quoted.
 It runs 'On the twenty-eighth marhesvan of the third year of Simon ben Kosiba, prince of Israel...' and this style of writing indicates that Simon was seen as the lawful ruler.

 The revolt was clearly religious in nature.
-The rebels were convinced that this was the apocalyptic war that had been predicted by prophets like Daniel and Zechariah.
+The rebels were convinced that this was the eschatological war that had been predicted by apocalyptic prophets like Daniel and Zechariah.
 Their coins show a star on top of and the Ark of the Covenant inside the Temple; the legend is written in archaic Hebrew letters.
 Some coins were struck with the legend 'Eleazar the priest', which strongly suggests that a new high priest was elected.

 Not everybody agreed to Aqiba's view that Simon was the Messiah.
 The Jewish Christians refused to accept this claim; the Christian author Justin Martyr tells that Simon commanded Christians 'to be lead away to terrible punishment,' unless they denied Jesus of Nazareth was the Messiah and cursed the man from Nazareth (First Apology 31.6).